3 Best Personal Loans With No Prepayment Penalty

 Loans That Might Have Prepayment Penalties

-Prepayment penalties are most commonly imposed by mortgage loans.
+Prepayment penalties are most commonly imposed by mortgages.
 Although these penalties have become less common after the 2008 housing crisis, there still exist various mortgage loans which impose an appreciable fee, which can amount to thousands of dollars.

-The actual amount of penalty is dependent on the lender.
-This fees could be calculated based on the lump sum or the amount pending to be paid back.
+The actual amount of the penalty is dependent on the lender.
+These fees could be calculated based on the lump sum or the amount pending to be paid back.
 Not to forget, various states also place financial limits and additional time on these fees.

-Although mortgage loans are commonly known for imposing penalties, you can encounter similar penalties on various other kinds of loans too.
+Although mortgages are commonly known for imposing penalties, you can encounter similar penalties on various other kinds of loans too.
 Auto loans, for instance, often come with a prepayment penalty section.

 You can find a similar clause on personal loans as well.
 However, there are various personal loan lenders like Prosper, Discover, and Wells Fargo which advertise that they don’t impose any such fees.

 Are Prepayment Penalties Always Legal?